Beijia-Yuan/qBOLD_modeling/README.md

 df: The pandas dataframe storing the data

 region: A string specifying the region of interest, e.g. "Occ".
-The region must be an entity in either the nw or lobe column.
+The region must be an entity in the column of regionType.

-regionType: Either "nw" or "lobe"
+regionType: Column name of the specified region, e.g. "nw" or "lobe" or "parcel".

 ##### Output: